Rockies vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

+- When it comes to the total, the Rockies and their opponents are 3-7-0 in their last 10 games.

-- The Rockies' record against the spread is 2-1-0 over their previous 10 games (oddsmakers set spreads in three of those contests).
+- The Rockies have gone 2-1-0 against the spread over their past 10 games (three of those matchups had a spread listed by bookmakers).

 Rockies Betting Records & Stats

-- The Rockies have been underdogs in 18 games this season and have come away with the win five times (27.8%) in those contests.
+- The Rockies have come away with six wins in the 19 contests they have been listed as the underdogs in this season.

-- This season, Colorado has won two of its nine games, or 22.2%, when it's the underdog by at least +170 on the moneyline.
+- Colorado is 5-9 this season when entering a game as the underdog by +145 or more on the moneyline.

-- The moneyline set for this matchup implies the Rockies have a 37% chance of walking away with the win.
+- The Rockies have an implied victory probability of 40.8% according to the moneyline set by oddsmakers for this matchup.

-- Games involving Colorado have gone over the total set by bookmakers in 11 of 24 chances this season.
+- Colorado and its opponents have hit the over in 11 of its 25 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.